-Overseeding your lawn in the fall is a great way to repair any damage your cool season grass sustained during the hot summer months.
+Overseeding your lawn in the fall helps repair any damage your cool season grass sustained during the hot summer months.
 Fescue and ryegrass often end up with some damage from the heat, foot traffic, pests, fungus, or drought and autumn is the time to tend to the necessary repairs.
-Here are some more tips to make sure that overseeding your lawn in the fall results in a lush winter lawn.
+Here are some more tips to make sure that your fall lawn results in a lush winter lawn.

 What Kind of Turf Do You Already Have?